Orchestral Manoeuvres in the Dark: Early ethos and presentation

 OMD were indifferent to celebrity status, and avoided the calculated fashion stylings of many of their 1980s peers.
-During live performances, McCluskey developed a spasmodic dancing style that has been dubbed the "Trainee Teacher Dance"; he explains that it stemmed "from the perception that [OMD] were making boring robotic intellectual music that you couldn't dance to".
-Journalist Hugo Lindgren noted that the band were perceived as "oddballs, freaks" on the Liverpool scene, while McCluskey has identified himself and Humphreys as "synth punks" and "complete geeks".
-Gareth Ware of DIY called OMD "one of the guiding lights of British synth-pop... albeit one with a disarming naivety and warm characterful nature at odds with the sleek, chic image cultivated by the likes of [the] Human League and Depeche Mode."
-Critic Andrew Collins said the group represented a wave of "uncool" pop stars who would eventually "become cool" in the public eye.
+During live performances, McCluskey developed a frenetic dancing style that has been dubbed the "Trainee Teacher Dance"; he explains that it stemmed "from the perception that [OMD] were making boring robotic intellectual music that you couldn't dance to".
+Journalist Hugo Lindgren noted that the group were perceived as "oddballs, freaks" on the Liverpool scene, while McCluskey has identified himself and Humphreys as "synth punks" and "complete geeks".
+OMD weathered an "uncool" image, and faced hostility from sections of the music press in the 1980s.
+Critic Andrew Collins asserted, however, that the band would eventually "become cool" to the public.